Skip to main content

 Installation

-Follow the quickstart to get the bot running, then Optional integrations for Google OAuth, webhooks, etc. The steps below cover self-hosting-specific setup.
+Follow the quickstart guide to get the bot running, then set up Google integration for Tasks, Calendar, and Gmail.
+The steps below cover self-hosting-specific setup.

 1